Supporter FAQs

 I’d like to volunteer

-We have volunteering opportunities in our London office throughout the year to help us with one-off or peak activities, projects or events for which we could do with short-term support and expertise.
+We have volunteering opportunities in throughout the year to help us with one-off or peak activities, projects or events for which we could do with short-term support and expertise.
 If you are interested in volunteering with us, please keep an eye on our vacancies pages as we advertise these opportunities there when they are available.
-Our vacancies page can be found here.
+Our vacancies can be found on our Jobs and volunteering page.

 What is the difference between Freedom from Torture and other organisations that focus on issues related to torture?